Last Updated on February 8, 2026

 A Fashion-Themed Afternoon Tea at the Berkeley – With amazingly crafted cakes in the style of clothes and accessories, this afternoon is ideal for the teen who loves fashion!

-Embark on a Treasure Hunt
+Explore London With Teens on a Treasure or Scavenger Hunt

 Get your teen on board with exploring London on foot by trying a treasure / scavenger hunt.
 Solve clues sent to your phone in a treasure trail experience.
 It’s a great way to see parts of London you wouldn’t otherwise know about.